akshaymishra5395/QuickSight-Embedding/README.md

-# QuickSightSamples
+# QuickSight Embedding sample

+Contains frontend starter page (index.html) that does not have any authentication mechanism..

+This is for demo purposes only.
+QuickSight does not support anonymous embedding.

+User should setup his/her own authentication mechanism and route users to pages similar to index.html that contain the embedded dashboard.

-## Follow the below steps to set things up...:
+## Follow the below steps to set the backend that generates the Embed URL:

 ### 1. Create an IAM policy QsEmbedPolicyForIAMBasedIdentities that grants the following permissions: